Skip to content

 • Works with existing MCP clients - Supports Dynamic Client Registration: An OAuth mechanism that allows MCP clients to register with the Authorization Server at runtime without pre-configuration, receiving unique credentials for subsequent authorization requests.Learn more, so tools like Gemini CLI and Claude Desktop can connect without pre-configuration

-• Uses your existing identity provider - Integrates with OIDC and SAML providers (Okta, Azure AD, Google) for user authentication
+• Uses your existing identity provider - Integrates with OIDC and SAML providers (Okta, Azure AD, Google) for user authentication, or skip user authentication entirely for use cases that don’t require it

 • Adds access control - Apply Aembit Access Policy: Access Policies define, enforce, and audit access between Client and Server Workloads by cryptographically verifying workload identity and contextual factors rather than relying on static secrets.Learn more to restrict who can access which MCP servers, with optional time and location conditions